Is my project eligible for the Priority Housing Project (PHP) program?

 How do I submit an application?

-An Affordable Housing Referral Form, Transit-Oriented Communities Referral Form, Tier Verification Form, or Unpermitted Dwelling Unit Inter-Agency Referral shall be signed by the Department of City Planning staff in order to file a case.
+An Affordable Housing Referral Form, Transit-Oriented Communities Referral Form, Tier Verification Form, or Unpermitted Dwelling Unit Inter-Agency Referral Form shall be signed by the Department of City Planning staff in order to file a case.
 Submit the completed form, along with a set of plans, or other required documents to email@example.com.
+In addition, a TOC Tier Verification Form can be filed electronically through the Online Application System.

 Density Bonus, Conditional Use to exceed density, and Transit-Oriented Communities Project cases must review the Housing Incentives Form and complete required documents.